falldamagestudio/UE4-GHA-BuildSystem/OPERATION.md

 ** `.../builders/terraform.tfvars:machine_type` - build machine type
 ** `.../builders/terraform.tfvars:boot_disk_size` - boot disk size, measured in GB.
 Max 2TB.

-* If you are testing locally, add a secret to a
+* If you are testing locally, add details to
-** `.../builders/user.auto.tfvars:github_pat` - Personal Access Token that grants access to the game project
+** `.../builders/user.auto.tfvars:github_pat` - Personal Access Token that grants access to the game project ** `.../builders/user.auto.tfvars:image` - VM image name to be used for builders

 * If you will let GitHub Actions run deployment, add a secret called `TF_VAR_github_pat` with the corresponding setting to the repository